Article written by Alexander – Founder and Owner of swissdiverswatches.com

 Timepieces in general and divers watches in particular

-I estimate that at least 30-40% of all luxury watches available on the commercial market today are defined as divers watches or as water resistant sports watches.
+This entire website is dedicated to Swiss Made divers watches, and I estimate that at least 30-40% of all luxury watches available on the commercial market today are defined as divers watches or as water resistant sports watches.
 It could potentially be as much as 40-50%

 Divers watches are probably the most versatile type of watches you can find.
 Divers watches are characterized by multi-task usability and versatility – they can be used as divers watches, dress watches and sports watches.